FreddyVRetro/ISA-PicoMEM/README.md

 Full Firmware and drivers sources available.<br />
 PicoMEM Hardware is not open.<br />

+**NEW : SD and USB disk direct access** A Network redirector driver allow full access to the SD and USB for DOS 3.2 + !<br />
+The PicoMEM is now the only board providing full USB drive in FAT23/ExtFS from DOS.

 To follow the PicoMEM news, see it in action on multiple machines you can follow me on X:<br />
 [FreddyV on X](https://x.com/FreddyVETELE)